gbblack/mansus/How to tackle a hard to read book.md

 1. Create an index note for the entire textbook, give it the name of the book and inside include a bibliography format.
 2. Read the Table of contents and see how the book is structured.
 3. Create a note for the first chapter.
 Write a Literature Note and make a Mindmap for chapter 1 in this note.
+Include a aummary of the chapter, in your own words.
 4. Do this for every chapter.
 5. Link all the chapter Notes into the index
 6. Create a textbook wide mind map? (maybe)